cncf/tag-security/assessments/projects/nats/self-assessment.md

 ### NATS Service Infrastructure (Servers)
 The NATS server processes form the backbone of the NATS service infrastructure.
 These servers handle the routing and delivery of messages among client applications.
 They can be configured in various topologies, ranging from a single server to a global super-cluster.

-NATS servers are isolated by design, running as separate processes possibly on different machines or containers.
-Each server can be secured and monitored individually.
-Even in clustered configurations, the failure or compromise of one server doesn't directly affect the others, maintaining overall system integrity.

 #### Server Configurations
 - **Single NATS Servers**: Individual server instances handling message routing.